-CAUTION - All general-aviation aircraft on a straight-ahead departure, regardless of performance capability, at some point will reach a point where a turnback to the runway of departure is not possible.
+CAUTION - Even if possible early on, all general-aviation aircraft on a straight-ahead departure, regardless of performance capability, will at some point reach a point where a turnback to the runway of departure is not possible.
 This point occurs at a relatively low altitude for lower performance planes (those unable to outclimb their gliding descent angle, but taking off from a long runway) and higher altitudes for high performance planes that can outclimb their gliding descent angle.
 For these high performing planes, as air density decreases in the climb, their climb angle decays and eventually will reach a point where a turnback is not possible.
 TLAR displays this "negative turnback" point if it occurs before reaching 5 NM down track on climb-out.

-Note - Many GA aircraft do not have the climb performance necessary to ever reach a turnback-possible condition on a straight-out departure from a short runway.
-Even so-called high-performance planes can be rendered not turn-back possible with even just a modest tailwind on takeoff.
+Note - Many GA aircraft do not have the climb performance necessary to ever reach a turnback-possible condition on a straight-out departure.
+Even so-called high-performance planes can be rendered not turn-back possible on a short runway or with a modest tailwind on takeoff.